9brada6/tabs-with-posts/development.md

     - Remove schedule from documentation.
     - Add some photos.

+    Documentation Style:

+    - Add a style for documentation.
+    - Add a style for twrpb-documentation__text-developer.

     Additional plugin supported notes:
     - Support main category from SEO.
     - All cache pages and translations.